 Here, in my case, I’m using SSD as my system drive.
 So, I didn’t perform this task by myself.
 Again, Only perform this task if you are using HDD as your system drive.

 Disable Windows Update

 Here we come to the most hated feature of Windows 10.
 Almost everyone is fade up of this feature, right?
-This feature not only fade you up, it also fade up the system (Though, the system can’t scream like us!).
+This feature not only fades you up, but it also fades up the system (Though, the system can’t scream like us!).

-So, in general case, it’s good to disable windows update for the performance of the system and peace of mind!
+So, in the general case, it’s good to disable windows updates for the performance of the system and peace of mind!